Ontario premier will make another COVID-19 announcement this afternoon

 TORONTO -- Ontario Premier Doug Ford is scheduled to make another COVID-19-related announcement this afternoon.

-The premier will be joined by Minister of Health Christine Elliot and Minister of Labour, Training and Skills Development Monte McNaughton at his daily news conference held at Queen’s Park.
+The premier will be joined by Health Minister Christine Elliott, Minister of Finance Rod Phillips, and Minister of Economic Development, Job Creation and Trade Vic Fedeli at his daily news conference at Queen’s Park.

 The news conference is expected to begin at 1 p.m.